 Princess Margaret’s Friend Wants to Set Record Straight About ‘Her Rude Highness’ and Compares Her to Princess Diana

-Queen Elizabeth II‘s late sister, Princess Margaret aka the Countess of Snowden, didn’t have the greatest reputation.
+Queen Elizabeth II‘s late sister, Princess Margaret aka the Countess of Snowdon, didn’t have the greatest reputation.
 Over the years she earned the nickname “Her Rude Highness” for her attitude and was depicted as a chain-smoking party girl in the Netflix series The Crown.
-But now, a friend of Margaret’s is revealing that there is another side of her the public doesn’t know about.
+But now, a friend of Margaret’s is revealing that there was another side of her the public doesn’t know about.

 Here’s what the countess’ lady-in-waiting has said she was really like and why she compared her to Princess Diana.